Megidd/jewelry-personalization/6_specs_for_3D_logic.md

 * Text 3D model is resized so that it can fit properly on the ring.
 * Text 3D model can occupy at most 90 degrees out of the 360 degrees available on the ring.

+### Mathematical formulas for curvature

+For now, some sane assumptions might be employed for curvature formulas.

 ## Ring cut

 The 3D model of the ring is cut at the location which is occupied by the text 3D model.
 But the 3D model of the ring is properly connected to the 3D text to be a coherent 3D model without falling apart.

+## Precise measurements

+* Ring thickness/width
+   * For now, a reasonable assumption is made according to:
+      * Ring size passed as input
+* Text depth/height relative to ring
+   * For now, a resaonable assumption is made according to:
+      * Ring size passed as input
+* Minimum/maximum text size constraints
+   * For now, a reasonable assumption is made according to:
+      * Ring size passed as input
+* Gap tolerances between letters
+   * For now, a reasonable assumption is made according to:
+      * Ring size passed as input
+      * SLA 3D print constraints

 # Output